nikitavoloboev/data/relationships/sex.md

 - [Things I can do to make sex go from great to mind-blowing?
 (2021)](https://www.reddit.com/r/sex/comments/nceldf/things_i_24f_can_do_to_make_sex_go_from_great_to/)
 - [Swingers Reddit Wiki](https://www.reddit.com/r/Swingers/wiki/index)
 - [STIs explained (2021)](https://www.reddit.com/r/Swingers/comments/nduu53/we_really_need_to_talk_about_stis/)
+- [Modern Fertility](https://modernfertility.com/) - The fertility hormone test you can take at home.